zig-gamedev/zig-gamedev/README.md

 Not counting [Zig compiler (master)](https://ziglang.org/download/) - this repository is fully standalone - neither Visual Studio nor Windows SDK needs to be installed to build, modify and re-build this project.

 Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
-Latest development build must be used (currently zig-0.9.0-dev).
+Latest development build must be used (master).

 To build a sample application (assuming zig.exe is in the PATH):